has207/dc-virtcd/src/target/README.txt

 contains all necessary subroutines for networking to continue working after our initial executable is replaced by the game.

-At a high level, schandler.c (subcode handler) defines the C routines that do the communication with the server that hosts the game and sub.s contains the assembler needed for initial handler installation and jump table for gdrom* routines.
+At a high level, handler.c defines the C routines that do the communication with the server that hosts the game and sub.s contains the assembler needed for initial handler installation and jump table for gdrom* routines.